 World Dairy Expo FAQs

-► Are there special “import" requirements for bringing animals from within Wisconsin to the World Dairy Expo?
+► Are there requirements for bringing animals from within Wisconsin to the World Dairy Expo?

-The exception is Wisconsin-origin cattle that have traveled to Michigan's federal Modified Accredited zone (Alpena, Alcona, Montmorency, and Oscoda counties) within 90 days prior to the start of the Expo.
-Call (608) 224-4874 from 7:45 a.m. to 4:30 p.m.
+For Wisconsin-origin cattle that have traveled to Michigan's federal Modified Accredited zone (Alpena, Alcona, Montmorency, and Oscoda counties) within 90 days prior to the start of the Expo, please call (608) 224-4874 between 7:45 a.m. and 4:30 p.m.
 Monday through Friday to learn more.

 ► Are the World Dairy Expo's testing and ID requirements the same as Wisconsin's import requirements?